fbeaufume/spring-graphql-sample/README.md

 - Automated tests of queries and mutations
 - A Postman configuration file in `postman`

-No external database is requires as the application uses an embedded in-memory H2 database.
+No external database is required as the application uses an embedded in-memory H2 database.

 The business data are in `src/main/resources/data.sql`.